Common Threads--

 6:00 PM to 8:00 PM

-Common Threads is a group at the ECCLT who meet weekly to knit and do other sorts of handwork.
+Common Threads is a group at the ECCLT who meet weekly to knit and do other kinds of handwork.
+The group meets Tuesday evenings at the church from 6-8pm.
 Gatherings begin with sharing a meal.
 Please bring something to share!
-All are welcome and you don’t have to know how to knit!
+All are welcome and you don’t have to know how to knit or crochet!
 We have lefties and righties who can teach you.
 If you are new to knitting, we have supplies to share to get you started.
+Contact person Judy Cariker mailto:[email protected]

 |